-8 Ways to support your mitochondria
+8 ways to support your mitochondria

 1. How mitochondrial health is affected by external influences

 Your mitochondrial health may be compromised by oxidative stress (cellular damage).
-This can be caused by external influences (pollution, stress, chemicals in the environment, alcohol etc).
+This can be caused by external influences (pollution, stress, chemicals in the environment, alcohol, etc.).
 Cellular damage can also occur as part of the natural process of energy production.
 Therefore, the mitochondria require a diet rich in antioxidants.
 You can support your mitochondria by eating:

 - Colourful vegetables